Home

 A leader in bilingual, multicultural education for 25 years, the French American School of Princeton (FASP) expertly stewards PreK-8 students through their academic journeys preparing them for remarkable success in high school and beyond.

-Can you tell us a little bit about yourself before we go down memory lane?
+Can you tell us a little bit about yourself, where are you now?

 Upcoming Events